-Our PRIDE values were originally devised by a group of Y 6 children who researched animals that they felt embodied each characteristic.
-In place of Green Cards, children can now receive PRIDE Postcards for demonstrating each of the first four values.
-'Excellence' awards will replace certificates in our Achievement Assembly every week.
-Can your child collect a full set this year?
+Our PRIDE values were originally devised by a group of Year 6 children, who researched animals that they felt embodied each characteristic.

+In place of Green

+Cards, children can

+now receive PRIDE

+Postcards for demonstrating each of the

+first four values.

+'Excellence' awards

+will replace the certificates in our weekly

+Achievement Assembly.
+Can your child collect a full set this

+year?